Let’s find out what are the best places to visit in India in August. Because Monsoon is around the corner, and so is all the beauty it brings along!

 The Backwaters of Alleppey, Kerala

-In August, the weather is just nearly perfect, public transport is not overly crowded, and the guest houses are cheap again.
-Moreover, the roads to Leh Ladakh start closing around October, so visiting it in the month of August gives you enough time to take a few detours, and explore these astonishing highlands like a real backpacker.
-[Read: My Hitchhiking Experience From Leh To Srinagar]
+In August, the weather is perfect, public transport is not overly crowded, and the guest houses are cheap again, making it the best time to visit Ladakh and one of the top places to see near Delhi.
+Moreover, the roads to Leh Ladakh start closing around October, so visiting it in the month of August gives you enough time to take a few detours, and explore the beautiful Ladakh like a nomad.

 Situated in the Western Ghats, Coorg is one of the rainiest places in India.
 Since the recent monsoon has transformed the place into a lush green paradise, August is the best time to experience its beauty.

 Valley of Flowers, Uttarakhand

-Visiting the Valley of Flowers, at least once in your lifetime, is a no miss.
-Famous for its charming meadows of alpine flowers, the valley opens only from June to September.
-And what makes August an ideal time to visit this place, is that flowers around this time start germinating and burst into full bloom, and the monsoon has nearly ended – making the trek a fairly easy deal.
+Between July and August what makes August an ideal time to visit this place, is that flowers around this time start germinating and burst into full bloom, and the monsoon has nearly ended – making the trek a fairly easy deal.

 Check this India tourism website for more suggestions.

 Got more suggestions to add in this list of best places to visit in August India?
 Please share in comments below!